-If you’re driving the bus, it’s your responsibility to be prepared in the event that a breakdown does occur.
-If you’re managing a fleet, it’s your responsibility to ensure your team is ready in case of mechanical failure.
+If you’re driving the bus, it’s your responsibility to be prepared if a breakdown occurs.
+If you’re managing a fleet, you must ensure your team is ready in case of mechanical failure.

-Get the bus to safety.
+Get the Bus to Safety

-Communicate with your passengers.
+Communicate with Your Passengers

 Once you’re certain of the safety of your passengers and surroundings, you should inform your office or motor pool of the situation as soon as possible.
 The sooner you alert for help, the faster the response will be.
-Identify your location and surroundings clearly and ask for another bus to be dispatched for passengers, if the issue seems complicated.
+Identify your location and surroundings clearly and ask for another bus to be dispatched for passengers if the issue seems complicated.
 Stay with your vehicle until help arrives.

+One of our top concerns at Las Vegas Bus Sales is the quality of our vehicles.
 Every one of our new and used buses is inspected with high standards for both safety and condition.
 You can trust our knowledgeable team of experts to help you find the optimal vehicle to meet your needs for the best value.